fm-dev-mx/real_estate_insights/README.md

 ### Database Configuration

 For data processing and storage, the project connects to a PostgreSQL database.
 The connection details are read from environment variables for security and flexibility.
-You must configure the following environment variables in a `.env` file in the project root before running the data processing scripts:
+You must configure the following environment variables in a `.env` file in the project root before running the data processing scripts.

 *   `REI_DB_NAME`: Name of your PostgreSQL database (e.g., `real_estate_db`)
 *   `REI_DB_USER`: Username for connecting to the database (e.g., `fm_asesor`)
 *   `REI_DB_PASSWORD`: Password for the database user.
 *   `REI_DB_HOST`: Host where your PostgreSQL database is running (e.g., `127.0.0.1` for local).
 *   `REI_DB_PORT`: Port number for the database connection (e.g., `5432`).

+To set up the database table, run the script located at `src/db_setup/create_db_table.py`.

 Refer to `.env.example` for a template of these variables, including property selection parameters.